ml-opensource/rest-api-server/README.md

 Optionally, you can include the `\Fuzz\ApiServer\Logging\Traits\LogsModelEvents` trait in your models to log all model events.

 ### Throttling
 The Throttle module provides the ability to throttle your API based on arbitrary key sets.
-Its backed by and required Redis.
+Its backed by and requires Redis.

 1. Add the service provider `\Fuzz\ApiServer\Throttling\Provider\ThrottleServiceProvider` to `config/app.php`.
 1. Publish the config `php artisan vendor:publish --provider="Fuzz\ApiServer\Throttling\Provider"`

 There are two ways to use throttles:

-#### 1. As Route Middleware
+##### 1. As Route Middleware
 1. Add the route middleware in `app/Http/Kernel.php`:
     ```php
     /**